 School Bus Rules

-The rules presented here are an excerpt from the current Code of Student Conduct available here.
+The rules presented here are an excerpt from the current Code of Student Conduct.

-When waiting for the bus, loading or unloading, students must follow the Student Code of Conduct.
+When riding, waiting for the bus at designated bus stops, loading or unloading, students must follow the Student Code of Conduct.
 Bus drivers will report students who violate the Student Code of Conduct and break school bus rules to the school administration for appropriate disciplinary action.
 Administrators shall investigate and issue discipline accordingly.
 Behavior not directly observed at bus stops, but reported and confirmed by witnesses, may be acted upon.

 Violations of the Student Code of Conduct shall result in disciplinary action, suspension of riding privileges, recommended bus expulsion and may result in referral to law enforcement.